reticulatedpines/magiclantern_simplified/contrib/qemu/HACKING.rst

 To analyze them, place a breakpoint at 0x18 and see what happens from there.

 The second goal — loading ``AUTOEXEC.BIN`` from the card — requires emulation of the SD or CF card.
-If it doesn't already work, look at MMIO activity (``-d io``) and try to make sense of the SD or CF initialization sequences (both protocols are documented online).
-The emulation has to be able to read arbitrary sectors from the virtual card — once you provide the low-level block transfer functionality, Canon firmware whould be able to handle the rest (filesystem drivers etc).
+If it doesn't already work, look at MMIO activity (``-d io,sdcf``) and try to make sense of the SD or CF initialization sequences (both protocols are documented online).
+The emulation has to be able to read arbitrary sectors from the virtual card — once you provide the low-level block transfer functionality, Canon firmware would be able to handle the rest (filesystem drivers etc).
 In other words, you shouldn't have to adjust anything in order to emulate EXFAT, for example.

 Getting the main firmware to run